 UN Principles for Responsible Investment

 More than 2,000 organizations, representing over US$80 trillion in assets, have signed the PRI.
 This initiative aims to develop a sustainable global financial system by defining responsible investment as a strategy and to incorporate ESG factors into investment and ownership decisions.

 As a signatory, FMO has applied PRI’s six principles since 2011.
 This entailed incorporating ESG into investment practices (Principle 1 and 2), disclosing on ESG issues (Principle 3), supporting acceptance and effective implementation of the principles (Principle 4 and 5), and reporting on progress (Principle 6).
-Our performance significantly improved across the year and in 2019 we received the highest score (A+) across the board.
+Our performance significantly improved across the years and for two consecutive years, in 2019 and 2020, we received the highest score (A+) across the board.
 Our transparency report is available on the PRI website.